mohamedahmed770/Auto-VMAF-Encoder/README.md

 # AUTO VMAF ENCODER

-**A data-driven encoding tool that uses VMAF-based quality targeting and performance analysis to create high-quality, efficient video encodes.**
+**A data-driven encoding tool that creates high-quality, efficient video encodes by targeting a specific VMAF (Video Multimethod Assessment Fusion) score.
+This script automates the entire process: it intelligently analyzes videos to find the optimal quality settings, logs performance data from every encode to provide accurate ETA predictions, and displays all progress in a real-time console UI.**

 </div>